Ausiarm/T3A1/README.md

 ```
   * Loops
     * Just as the name implies, a loop statement will stop code execution from continuing further until it is finished iterating over the information that it is meant to scour.
 This means that if a developer is not careful and they create an infinite loop, then the rest of their code will never execute.
 There are a few different types of loops but for our purposes I will analyze a basic for loop.
-    * An example of how a non-infinite loop works in javascript is included in the code that you see below.
+    * An example of how a non-infinite loop works in JavaScript is included in the code that you see below.
 What is occurring here is that the user creates an array comprised of three string entities.
 They then invoke the for loop and enter the conditions under which the loop will continue to run.
 In this case, the loop creates a variable, i, and sets it equal to zero.
 Then it states the condition under which the loop should continue to run.
 In this case, as long as the value of i is less than the length of the edm array.
 The length of the edm array is three as it has three entities in it.
 Finally, each time the loop runs and the condition of its running is not met, i will be incremented by one.
 Internally there is a console.log statement which prints the value inside the parenthesis that follow it to the console.
 Within this console.log we see `edm[i]`.
 This represents the index of the array and by using i instead of a hard coded value like 1, console.log statement will continually shift in position as i increments up to the upper limit of the array.length.
 All of this in conjunction means that the log statement will operate on each entity within the array and each name will be printed to the console.
     * For loop Example:
 ```javascript
 const edm = ['House', 'Dubstep', 'Drum and Bass']